Discreet Confidential Consultation (213) 374-3952

 Posted by Ronald D. Hedding | Jan 03, 2018

-The spouse alleges that they were raped to convince the authorities, and ultimately, a jury, if it goes that far, that there was no consent related to what happened.
+The spouse alleges that they were raped to convince the authorities and, ultimately, a jury, if it goes that far, that there was no consent related to what happened.

 When people are married, it is assumed by most reasonable people that they will engage in normal sexual relations.